Kobayashi, Miyazaki: Local attractions

 One of the spring waters of the Kirishima Mountains, abundant water flow of 1 ton per second flows into the largest reservoir in Kobayashi, Idenoyama Pond.
-Idenoyama Pond was created by the Satsuma Domain in 1614 (Keicho 19) as irrigation water, and around this area a large number of flora and fauna inhabit.
+Idenoyama Pond was created by the Satsuma Domain in 1614 for irrigation water, and around this area a large number of flora and fauna inhabit.
 In late May to early June, it is a great habitat of Genji fireflies.
 There is a promenade so you can walk by the pond and enjoy the fireflies dancing.
-At the adjacent Miyazaki Prefectural Fisheries Experimental Station Kobayashi Branch, the sturgeon has been successfully hatched using spring water, and its caviar has been commercialized in cooperation with the private sector.
-There is a restaurant where you can taste river fish such as carp trout, and sturgeon.
+At the adjacent Miyazaki Prefectural Fisheries Experimental Station Kobayashi Branch, sturgeon has been successfully hatched using spring water, and its caviar has been commercialized in cooperation with the private sector.
+There is a restaurant where you can taste river fish such as carp, trout, and sturgeon.